Improved computation of fundamental domains for arithmetic Fuchsian groups: Geometry

-where $g=\genmtx$.
-In particular, if $c\neq 0$, this is an arc of the circle with radius $\frac{1}{|c|}$ and centre $\frac{-d}{c}$.
+\end{definition} As the point $p$ has trivial stabilizer under $\Gamma$, $c\neq 0$, hence $I(g)$ is an arc of the circle with radius $\frac{1}{|c|}$ and centre $\frac{-d}{c}$.
 By convention, the arc runs counterclockwise from the initial point to the terminal point.
 Furthermore, define

 to be the interior and exterior of $I(g)$ respectively.
-See Figure \ref{fig:Ig} for an example. \end{definition}
+See Figure \ref{fig:Ig} for an example.

-The isometric circle is a straightforward computation, and has the following alternate characterization:
+The isometric circle has the following alternate characterization:

 The analogous statements with $<$ replaced by $=$ or $>$ and $\exter(I(g))$ replaced by $I(g)$ or $\inter(I(g))$ respectively also hold (Proposition 1.3b of \cite{JV09}).